Report an Absence

 Failure to turn in the Pre-Arranged Absence Form will result in an unexcused absence.

-UNEXCUSED ABSENCES: State law requires that we follow specific steps for unexcused student absences, including parent conferencing.
-Students who have ten unexcused absences fall under the BECCA law and must be referred to the courts.
+UNEXCUSED ABSENCES: State law requires that we follow specific steps for unexcused student absences, including parent conferences, school refusal assessment and other interventions.
+Students who have seven (7) unexcused absences in a month or fifteen (15) unexcused absences in a year must be referred to the courts for truancy action.

 MAKE-UP ASSIGNMENTS: When your child returns from an excused absence, the teacher will provide make-up assignments, as appropriate.
 Make-up assignments are not provided in advance.